 The 7 Best Voltage Testers

 This wiki has been updated 27 times since it was first published in October of 2016.
 If you are a lineman for your county, a professional electrician, or you are simply planning to work in any environment where there may be dangerous live wires, make sure you always have one of these non-contact voltage testers on hand to warn you of any potentially harmful situations.
 We've ranked them here by sensitivity, accuracy and durability, as well as detection range.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes